 Paphiopedilums, commonly called lady slipper orchids, are native to tropical Asia.
 They are perhaps best known for their leaves, which are sometimes mottled or patterned, and unusual, waxy flowers which are striped, spotted or solid in color.
-The blossom size and number of flowers vary by variety, but they usually bear one to three, or more flowers per flowering stem.
+The blossom size and number of flowers vary by variety, but they usually bear one to three or more flowers per flowering stem.
 They come in all colors except blue and true red.
-In their native habitat, they are most often terrestrial, meaning that they grow in the well-drained ground locations.
+In their native habitat, they are most often terrestrial, meaning that they grow in well-drained ground locations.
 Paphiopedilum leaves are leathery but not thick, like other varieties.

 This orchid variety performs well in typical household temperatures.
 Plants with patterned or mottled leaves like temperatures at 65 to 70 degrees Fahrenheit during the day and 58 to 60 degrees at night.
 Plants with plain green leaves generally require cooler conditions.
 These orchids will thrive in 50 to 80 percent relative humidity.
 Use a humidifier or place the pot on a tray filled with pebbles and water to increase humidity.

 Keep the water level in the tray below the bottom of the pot to prevent water wicking into the pot which, over time, may lead to root rot.

 Paphiopedilum are light feeders.
 When new growth is forming, fertilize monthly with a water soluble, commercial orchid formulation; or use a 20-20-20 formulation at ¼ strength.

 Paphiopedilums generally bloom only once a year, but the season of bloom varies by species or hybrid.
 Repot these orchids every two to three years when new growth begins.